persuasio/replication-JunLee-JPE/README.md

 This folder contains files to replicate results from the following paper:

 Sung Jae Jun and Sokbae Lee.
 2022.
 Identifying the Effect of Persuasion. https://arxiv.org/abs/1812.02276.
+Accepted for publication in the _Journal of Political Economy_.

 ## Replication folder structure